The Ultimate Guide to the Teddy Guinea Pig: A Fluffy Companion for Your Home

 The Genetics Behind the Coat

 The unique coat of the teddy guinea pig is the result of a genetic mutation that affects the texture of their fur.
 Unlike the smooth coat of the American guinea pig or the rough coat of the rex guinea pig, the teddy's coat stands up in a way that gives it a plush, cuddly appearance.
-This mutation is specific to the breed and contributes to their distinct look among other guinea pigs.
+This mutation is specific to the breed and contributes to their distinct look among other piggies.

 Teddy Guinea Pig Personality Traits